randomweb123/LES-Encryption/README.md

 ## Usage
 The functions to encrypt data using LES are simple.
-To use encryption import the LES1.min.js file in your head tags.
+To use LES import the LES<version>.min.js file in your head tags.

  ### &nbsp;&nbsp;&nbsp;&nbsp;1) Encryption
 ```javascript